Perspective | We’re better off without Trump on Twitter. And worse off with Twitter in charge.

 In that same spirit, Congress can regulate the business model of dominant communications infrastructure of the 21st century.
 Biden’s FTC, for instance, can explore rules outlawing the targeted ad business model for companies that it concludes have monopoly power.
 Similarly, Congress could stipulate that social media companies over a certain size cannot raise revenue through selling targeted ads.
 This would leave the companies free to pursue other forms of revenue — something closer to the business models used by other communications companies.
 (They could charge fees, for example.)
 On Facebook and other sites, users might navigate to the content that they wished to see, rather than having posts fed to them; they would have far more control over what they saw.

 In its recent major report on big tech, the House antitrust subcommittee pointed in this direction, suggesting that if we allowed some aspects of the big tech companies to maintain monopoly power, they should be subject to what the report called “nondiscrimination principles.”
 (Nondiscrimination, the report noted, “has been a mainstay principle for governing network intermediaries, especially those that play essential roles in facilitating … communication.”)
-One one level, this means that Google couldn’t promote its services above those of its competitors (like Yelp).
+On one level, this means that Google couldn’t promote its services above those of its competitors (like Yelp).
 Interpreted more broadly, this would mean these sites would be sharply limited in the degree to which they could pick and prioritize content in general, whether that means promoting posts by Alex Jones knockoffs, Stop the Steal manifestos or even the work of fashion designers.
 The sites would become true neutral platforms, not curators.

 The idea that the government must leave “private” companies untouched — regardless of the consequences — is a red herring.
 Corporate charters are granted by the state, and states and the federal government have an array of laws outlawing particular business practices in different industries.
 Pyramid schemes, unfair contracts, and gambling are just three examples of business models that are heavily regulated or banned.
 It is possible that, had aggressive regulation of online platforms been put in place years ago, many of the people who stormed the Capitol might not have been radicalized to the degree they were, and Trump’s conspiracy theories about the election would not have taken such deep root.